Domestic Short Hair Cross, 3 years 2 months, Female

 The adoption fees are different depending on the shelter.
 Please see contact us for more information.

-The charge covers our costs including desexing, microchipping, vaccinations, worming, vet check and behavioural exam.
-The price is very cheap compared to buying a cat from a breeder or pet shop.
-We don't make a lot of money on adoptions, and what we do make goes back into the organisation.
+The fee covers the Home's costs including desexing, microchipping, vaccinations, worming, vet check and behavioural exam which works out to be considerably less than buying a cat from a breeder or pet shop.
+We offer discounts on all adoptions on completion of the Pet Licence Test.